-Confronted with an extremely challenging operating environment, the Group was able to achieve improved performance over 2019.
-The Board is recommending a first and final dividend of 2.5 cents per share and a special dividend of 0.5 cents per share to be declared for FY2020, subject to shareholders' approval at the Annual General Meeting of the Company to be held on 29 April 2021.
+A strong performance by the technology markets in major economies has brought about satisfactory returns over that of 2020 from our venture investments.
+The Board is recommending a first and final dividend of 2.5 cents per share and a special dividend of 4.0 cents per share to be declared for FY2021, subject to shareholders' approval at the Annual General Meeting of the Company to be held on 29 April 2022.